nus-cs2103-AY2223S2/ip/docs/README.md

 ### Keep track of a list of tasks
 DukePro saves your task lists into a text file and will load from this text file whenever it is booted up.

+DukePro will also display if the task has been marked as done or not done.

 ### ToDos, Deadlines, Events
 Tasks that DukePro recognises can be separated into three types: ToDo, Deadline, Event.

 ToDo is a task that is not required to be completed within a frame of time.

 Deadline is a task that should be completed by the specified deadline.

 Event is a task that happens from a specified time to another time.

 ### Mark tasks as done